EdDataScienceEES/tutorial-sroles1/tutorial.md

 # Visualising Highly Dimentional Data
 ##

 High dimentional data refers to data frames which contain many variables and or levels.
-They are difficult to plot as only so much infomation can exist on a single figure.
-Here we will walk through several approaches to displaying multiple varibles whilst remaining clear and manageable.
+They are difficult to plot as only so much infomation can exist on a single figure whilst maintaining clarity.
+This tutorial is an introduction to several possible approaches to displaying multiple varibles whilst keeping plots clear and manageable.
+We break down the tutorial into approaches to display:
+- Multiple catagorical variables
+- Multiple continuous variables
+- A Mixture of catagorical and continuous

+We will also consider the use of interactive plots using the 'plotly' package to suppliment our figures.

 ## Learning Objectives:
+-

 First, download the repository locally through this link: